embl-cba/imagej-courses/practicals/intensity-quantification.md

 - fraction_bound_to_damage = total_signal_damage / total_signal_nucleus

 Hard work, right?
-And many options to make little mistakes, thus we only should preform intensity measurements with utmost care!
+And many options to make little mistakes, thus, as said, we only should preform intensity measurements with utmost care!

 &nbsp;